vpbroadcastq/experiments/async/readme.md

 -acquire_relaxed_read, relaxed_relaxed_read, non_atomic_read
  All generate essentially the same asm.
 When you start using atomic you get padding instructions, but otherwise it's just regular mov.
+-relaxed_sequential_write generates an xchg instruction -relaxed_sequential_read looks the same as the other reads -The seq_cst operation set is a little less than 10x slower on this Celeron N5105.
+-Be careful when interpreting indivdual runs; there can be massive differences between runs